-It was agreed that more information should be provided to the full committee providing:
+It was agreed that more information should be provided to the full committee:

-- (i) A further breakdown of the figures on domestic abuse including: - indicating the number and/or trend in relation to same-sex relationships;
+(i) Providing a further breakdown of the figures on domestic abuse including:

-- distinguishing between where coercive control had been identified and physical abuse; - the extent of child on parent abuse. - (ii) A list of schools in programme. - (iii) The prices of the training programmes available. - (iv) Research findings of Multi-disciplinary Team project in Tendring pilot.
+- indicating the number and/or trend in relation to same-sex relationships; - distinguishing between where coercive control had been identified and physical abuse; - the extent of child on parent abuse. - (ii) List of schools in programme. - (iii) The prices of the training programmes available. - (iv) Research findings of Multi-disciplinary Team project in Tendring pilot.